Lenore Croudy, Chair

 in politics to MCC, serving as Township Trustee, Supervisor, City Administrator, Personnel

 Director, Risk Manager and Purchasing Agent.
-She is currently a board member of the
+She is currently an advisory board member

-Flint Area Salvation Army, Genesee Valley Rotary, and the Executive Board of the Arab-American
+of the Flint Area Salvation Army, Genesee Valley Rotary, and the Executive Board of

-Institute, as well as its National Policy Council.
-Ms. Joseph is also serving her
+the Arab-American Institute, as well as its National Policy Council.
+Ms. Joseph also

 A former president of the Michigan Public Risk Management Association, Ms. Joseph